b0noI/AIF2/source/_posts/2014-12-28-building-text-dictionary-illustrated-by-nlp-library-aif.markdown

     Press 'Enter' to continue or 'q' command to quit.
 There are -102 entities to show
 # Now a word about the next release

-If everything goes according to the plan, we will have the 4th AIF release at the end of January.
-The following features will be introduced:
+The next release (Alpha 4) is scheduled for the end of January and we anticipate to release the following features:

-* building a dictionary of semantic words
+* Building a dictionary of semantic words
-* searching for synonyms in text
+* Searching for synonyms in text
-* building a graph of relations of semantic words in text
+* Building a graph of relations of semantic words in text

-Perhaps, even more features, if have enough time ;)
+Perhaps, even more features ;).

-And again, if you want to help the project, write to us.
-If you have interesting tasks in the field of NLP, write to us.
-If you do not want to help us and have no tasks but you have something to say, write to us.
-We will be pleased :)
+As parting note any feedback is welcome, If you would like to help us moving the project forward write to us or if you have interesting use case in the field of NLP do let us know.
+Please keep the comments flowing and help AIF make a small dent (we love big bangs too :)) in the world of NLP!

 # Our team

 * Kovalevskyi Viacheslav – algorithm developer, architecture design, team lead (viacheslav@b0noi.com / @b0noi)
-* Ifthikhan Nazeem – algorithm designer, architecture design, developer
+* Ifthikhan Nazeem (@ifthikhan) – algorithm designer, architecture design, developer
 * Sviatoslav Glushchenko — REST design and implementation, developer
 * Oleg Kozlovskyi QA (integration and qaulity testing), developer.
 * Evgenia Kozlovska, English teacher and translator (who translated this article!).